Yuba Community College District Foundation Special Board of Directors Meeting Agenda – August 29, 2022

-Please support local students with a gift to the Foundation’s scholarship campaign.
+Please support local students with your gift by clicking on the link below.

 My scholarship has allowed me to attend my dream school, Woodland Community College.
 It is providing me the opportunity to go to school and be successful in life.